AdvancedComputationalDesign-SDU/assignment-2-fractal-generation-Boas-ACD/DOCUMENTATION.md

 ## Pseudo-Code

-*(Provide detailed pseudo-code explaining the logic of your program.
-This should clearly outline your recursive functions, parameter definitions, and how they contribute to the final fractal pattern.)*

-Example:

 1. **Define Main Function `generate_fractal(start_point, num_polygon_sides, radius, depth, max_depth, length_scaling_factor, end_probability)`**
    - **Inputs**:
      - `start_point`: Tuple of coordinates (x, y).